jojo7682345/Avixel/README.md

 ./builder build
 sudo ./builder install
 ```
-the test executable should appear in the AvGraphicsUtilities folder
+the test executable should appear in the AvGraphicsUtilities folder.
+For information about the build system see the [[BUILDSYS_README|build system readme]]

+## Documentation
+Read the documentation in [[Documentation]]